This website uses cookies to help improve your user experience

 Another growing trend is the use of SSAI event logging via CDN edge functions, which can intercept and log HLS or DASH manifest and segment requests in near-real time, reducing backend load and improving ad viewability estimates.

 Ad targeting typically relies on persistent user identifiers linked to behavioral and contextual data.
-In server-side ad insertion, ad requests are made from the proxy or stitching server — not directly from the end user’s device, which creates challenges in maintaining accurate user profiles.
+In server-side dynamic ad insertion, ad requests are made from the proxy or stitching server — not directly from the end user’s device, which creates challenges in maintaining accurate user profiles.

 To preserve relevance, unique user IDs can be stored in a backend database and used in proxy-initiated requests to ad platforms.
 However, this setup limits visibility into user behavior across multiple sessions and touchpoints.